 In 1999, I won a place on the Edinburgh Film Festival's Mirrorball workshop led by Roman Coppola.
 That gave me some confidence to work as a camera operator and cinematographer on numerous short film crews.
 Then I got a camcorder and started making my own.

 I’ve made 12 short films.
 Some can be viewed on this site.
 In the first TriggerStreet festival, I was a Top Ten finalist and had my film shown at the Tribeca Film Festival in New York.
 I’ve shown my films in numerous festivals (see below), including the Cannes Short Film Corner.

-In my macro photography, I try to create another world.
-I’m a technophile, but I’m fascinated by complex technical things I know little about, and those photos try to create that feeling.
-Some of them have been used by electronics companies for their websites.
+In my macro photography, I try to see other worlds in everyday objects.
+Some of these photos have been used by electronics companies for their websites.

-In college, I studied photography in the early days of digital, processing film in darkrooms in some classes, and using Macs with early Photoshop in others.
+In college, I studied photography in the early days of digital.
+We processed film in darkrooms in some classes, and used Macs with early Photoshop in others.
 A knowledge of the old and new in photography has been very beneficial.
-And it impresses hipsters.

 Mister Marcus (2017)

 18 mins.
 A woman finds a recording of her murdered sister’s last moments.

 15 mins.
 A sculpture comes to life.

 Boy Chemical Girl (2009)

 18 mins.
 A couple make their way to a rendezvous, unaware of danger.